Alex Alec-Smith Books Alex Alec-Smith Books

 Reference: 1777

 London.
 Henry Leggatt & Co.
 1832. pp. xvi, 219, 3 of adverts.
 8vo.
-Original green cloth, slightly marked.
-Title page clipped, not affecting text, where a name has been removed.
+Original blind stamped morocco, spine has lost it's polished surface.
+All edges gilt.

 Reference: 56292